 Our snorkeling company, Chumphon Speedboat took us to two fantastic spots where we snorkeled for almost an hour both times.
 Nattaporn, our tour guide, looked out for us while we swam and helped to point out some of the hard-to-spot fish species.

-Full day snorkeling trips cost 1,250 baht per person.
+Full day snorkeling trips cost 1,250 THB per person.
 This includes visiting both islands, all equipment and gear, a boxed lunch, and an English speaking guide like Nattaporn.

 There were two other interesting facts about these islands.
 For one, Koh Ngam Yai is famous for its cliff formation in the shape of Buddha’s hand.